QilongZhang/srswiki/v2_EN_Streamer.md

 The protocols supported by Streamer:

-* MPEG-TS over UDP: Coming sone.
+* MPEG-TS over UDP: Coming soon...

 2015.1